 Popolazione di studio

-This study is a multi-center, retrospective, observational cohort study that will enroll patients from six participating centers across China, including three high-dependency units (HDUs) and three ICUs.
-For the HDU component, patients transferred from general hospital ICUs to the participating HDUs between January 2018 and January 2026 will be screened.
-For the ICU component, patients scheduled for discharge directly from the participating ICUs between January 2025 and January 2026 will be screened.
+This study is a multi-center, retrospective, observational cohort study that will enroll patients from four participating high-dependency units (HDUs) across China.
+Patients transferred from general hospital ICUs to the participating HDUs between January 2018 and January 2026 will be screened.
 Data will be sourced from medical records, nursing records, rehabilitation assessment records, and follow-up documentation from routine clinical care.
 The anticipated total sample size is 800 participants.

 Descrizione